uptane/uptane-standard/uptane-standard.md

 ## **4.1.
 Read updates to steal intellectual property**

-This is generally achieved with an Eavesdrop attack, where attackers are able to intercept and read unencrypted updates sent from the repository to the vehicles.
+This is generally achieved with an *Eavesdrop attack*, where attackers are able to intercept and read unencrypted updates sent from the repository to the vehicles.